What is eSIM for Consumer and IoT?

 Remote provisioning means much smaller devices can be supported.
-The first products have already come to market, and we can expect to see many further launches in 2019: it is now easier to extend mobile connectivity to devices such as tablets, smart watches, fitness bands, portable health systems and various other devices.
+The first products have already come to market, and we can expect to see many further launches.
+It is now easier to extend mobile connectivity to devices such as tablets, smart watches, fitness bands, portable health systems and various other devices.

 eSIM is the only globally-backed remote SIM specification for consumer devices.
 This universal approach will grow the Internet of Things by allowing manufacturers to build a new range of products for global deployment based on this common embedded SIM architecture.